University of Iowa School of Art and Art History

-The University of Iowa School of Art and Art History is a top 10 public art school in the US.
-The school is part of the University of Iowa located in Iowa City, IA which awards undergraduate and graduate degrees in art and art history.
+The University of Iowa School of Art, Art History, and Design is the art school of the University of Iowa.
+It awards undergraduate and graduate degrees in art and art history.
 The graduate program offers Masters of Arts in art and art history, Master of Fine Arts in art, and Doctor of Philosophy in art history.

-One of the largest departments in the College of Liberal Arts and Sciences, the school has approximately 650 undergraduate majors, 100 graduate students and 40 faculty and is consistently ranked as one of the top ten public art schools in the US.
-Faculty and students have included: Grant Wood, Mauricio Lasansky, David Hockney, Elizabeth Catlett, H. W. Janson, Philip Guston, Charles Ray, and Ana Mendieta.

 Night view of University of Iowa Art Building West.